 Cockroaches.
 They make us nervous, we don’t know what to expect from them, we stand semi-frozen waiting to see what direction they’ll dart off in next.
 But what do cockroaches have to do with design and branding?
 To me, inconsistent brands are like cockroaches.
 Because when brands present themselves inconsistently, we don’t know what to expect from them.
 And when we don’t know what to expect, our trust is eroded.

-First, it takes focus, commitment, and a willingness to commit resources.
-The single biggest reason organizations fail to turn their strategy into exceptional brands is a lack of commitment to prioritize and value their brand.
+First, you need a commitment and a willingness to commit resources.
+The biggest reason organizations fail to translate their strategy into an effective brand is failing to prioritize and value their brand.
 This commitment starts at the top and works its way down.
-There are no “accidental” great brands.

-Second, it takes a design system and tools like Brand Strategy Handbooks and Brand Identity Guidelines that make staying “on-brand” easy—with rules of the road that help your people and partners understand what your brand looks and sounds like, and what the brand experience should feel like for everyone they interact with.
+Second, you need a design system and Brand Guidelines that make staying “on-brand” easy, by providing rules of the road and tools that help everyone understand what your brand experiences should look, sound, and feel like.

-If we agree that design consistency is critical to sustaining brand success, what are 5 top benefits it can bring to your organization?
+So, if design consistency is critical to successful nonprofit brands, what are five benefits it creates for your organization?

-By identifying the needs and interests of each audience and understanding how your brand is meaningful to them, you’ll be able to better design and deliver experiences that gain their loyalty.
-And when your brand consistently reminds each audience why they were attracted to you in the first place, your organization is that much more likely to remain relevant for the long run.
-Once you establish this bond, inconsistency can torpedo your audience’s expectations of you, while consistency strengthens the gravitational pull of brand loyalty, continuously reinforcing the magnetic characteristics of your brand.
+By understanding the motivations of your audiences and identifying how your organization is meaningful to them, you’ll be able to develop strategic design and messaging that helps earn their trust and loyalty.
+And by consistently reminding people why they were attracted to you in the first place, your organization is that much more likely to remain relevant for the long run.

-By always delivering on expectations down to the smallest details, strong brands deliver experiences that people want to be a part of.
-Charity Water is an excellent example of an organization that’s really focused on how their brand is experiences.
-As a result, their fundraising has been exceptional, in particular through social donations.
-People’s willingness to spread the word and donate more of their time, money and effort to your cause is directly correlated to how consistently positive their experiences with your brand are.
-This of course means more revenue for nonprofits—it also means lower operating costs, as your organization doesn’t have to work as hard to maintain engagement, and others are willing to help do some heavy lifting for you.
+People’s willingness to spread the word and give more of their time, passion, and money to your cause is directly related to how positive their experiences with your brand are.
+Charity Water is an excellent example of an organization that consistently delivers engaging brand is experiences.
+And as a result, their fundraising is exceptional, in particular through social donations.
+This of course means increased funds for nonprofits.
+It also means lower operating costs, as your organization doesn’t have to work as hard to maintain engagement—and others are willing to help do some heavy lifting for you.

 Having a strong brand concept with design systems and tools to support it speeds the execution of high-quality, on-brand communications.
 It creates consistency that increases brand recall and retention and makes the sum greater than the parts.
 Not only is marketing more effective, but budgets are also more efficient.
 With tools like brand guidelines and communications templates to “operationalize” your brand, marketing efforts become more nimble and responsive—without sacrificing quality.

 As I stated earlier, brand consistency is about building and maintaining trust.
-When you’ve earned the trust of your audience, they’re of course more likely to be open to your overtures, whether they’re calls for support, invitations to participate, or asks to put their name behind your brand.
-Achieving this means making sure the actions of everyone in your organization are strongly aligned with your brand’s values—and that the words, images, and experiences they put out into the world reinforce them.
+When you’ve earned the trust of your audience, they’re of course more likely to be open to calls for support, invitations to participate, or being asked to put their name behind your brand.
+This means making sure the actions of everyone in your organization are strongly aligned with your brand’s values—and that the words, images, and experiences they put out into the world reinforce them.
 Of course, failures to consistently stay “on brand” can have disasterous results—particularly for mission-driven organizations whose brands are so deeply rooted in values.